The Layoff Guide

 You must have earned at least $966 in your highest quarter and total base period wages of at least 36 times your weekly benefit rate.

-To qualify for unemployment benefits in Delaware, you must meet these requirements:
+To qualify for unemployment benefits in Delaware, you must meet these requirements (or take the 1-minute eligibility quiz for a state-aware read on your specific situation):

 1. 1Visit ui.delawareworks.com to file online